2002:

 The popular Disney barbershop harmony group, the Dapper Dans appear on an

-episode of TV's Home Improvement.
+episode of ABC-TV's Home Improvement.
 They appear as the 'Flannels' singing a

 rendition of the Tool Time theme song.